 How Long Does a Custom Home Usually Take to Build?

 A general rule of thumb is 10 months to 2 years, for construction of a true custom home.
 It might be possible to complete a semi-custom home project in 6-8 months (with a great team and good luck) but for a fully customized home, it’s safe to assume that the build will require at least 10 months.
-That’s especially true with the labor shortage in Houston (and around the country) that is affecting builders at the moment.

 The size and complexity of your home design will also affect how long the total project will require to complete: a 5,000 square foot bungalow will have a different timeline than a 30,000 square foot estate.
 While a good builder can scale up the workforce to help a larger project move forward at a good pace, grand designs with complex details just require more time to properly execute.
 At the end of the day, it’s important to know that investing the time upfront to get things right on the first go always ends up saving time and money in the long run.
 Cutting corners for speed is never a good option.